status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/basics-for-developers.md

 # The basics for developers

-When working on Fluffy in the nimbus-eth1 repository, you can run the `env.sh` script to run a command with the right environment variables set.
+When working on Nimbus Portal client in the nimbus-eth1 repository, you can run the `env.sh` script to run a command with the right environment variables set.
 This means the vendored Nim and Nim modules will be used, just as when you use `make`.